juniorsundarCasual/TGT/vault/volume-3.chapter-168.md

 "It's not coming to the village," a panicking kid pointed out.
 "It's going to the orphanage."

-The villagers stopped for a moment and observed the trajectory of the bestial shadow baked in the bright sunlight.
-As the kid said, it swerved away from the village and moved towards the orphanage a little ways up the mountain.
+The villagers stopped for a moment and observed the trajectory of the bestial shadow covered in blinding sunlight.
+Just as the kid said, it swerved away from the village and moved towards the orphanage little ways up the mountain.

 "Should we go help?"
 The kid asked.

 "Do you want to die?"
 The kid's parent blurted out.
-He then coughed audible to catch his faux pas and said, "T-They will be fine.
+He then coughed audibly to catch his faux pas and said, "T-They will be fine.
 Did you forget?
 Mages live up there!"

-The man's words implied assurance, however his intonation was filled with uncertainty.
-In fact, the man had actually gained a clear look of the majestic beast flying above them.
-Through his travels to the town nearby, he had heard of a few adventurous mercenaries describe a similar creature which they had observed during their travels.
+The man's words implied assurance, however, his intonation was filled with uncertainty.
+In fact, the man had gained a clear look of the majestic beast flying above them.
+Through his travels to the town nearby, he had heard a few adventurous mercenaries describe a similar creature which they had encountered during their travels.

 "They will be fine..."
 The man repeated, more so to satisfy his inner anxiety than to calm his lad.

-In the story he had heard from the mercenaries, he learned of the most gruesome creatures to ever walk the face of Gaea.
-The mercenaries had told him that their group was actually a hundred strong, but only 10 managed to make it out alive, of which only five had all their limbs intact.
+In the mercenaries' story, he learned of the most gruesome creatures to ever walk the face of Gaea.
+The mercenaries had told him that their group used to be a hundred strong, but only 10 managed to make it out alive, of which only five had all their limbs intact.

 The beast killed first, feasted after.
 Highly territorial - it chased the party for many kilometres out from its nest.
-Ruthless - it eviscerated and disemboweled those that it killed with its talon-forelegs and beak.
+Ruthless - it eviscerated and disembowelled those that it killed with its talon-forelegs and beak.

-The man shuddered at the utter carnage that mercenary described.
-The man was inclined to believe the mercenary as the group shook visibly as they recollected those event.
+The man shuddered at the utter carnage that the mercenary described.
+The man was inclined to believe the mercenary as the group shook visibly while they recounted those events.

 "They will be fine...
 It will all be fine..."
 The man muttered repeatedly.